-The Atlas of Major Low-Permeability Sandstone Gas Reservoirs in the Continental United States summarizes geologic, engineering, and production information for 24 low-permeability, natural gas-bearing sandstone reservoirs in 13 basins in the United States (fig. 1).
-The Federal Energy Regulatory Commission (FERC) has designated all but one of the units, the Davis Sandstone in the Fort Worth Basin, to be tight formations in specified areas under the definition of section 107 of the Natural Gas Policy Act (NGPA) of 1978.
-The 24 low-permeability formations in the atlas were selected either because they contain abundant natural gas reserves and resources or because the geologic and engineering data available for their characterization could apply to other, similar gas-bearing formations.

-The 1993 atlas updates an earlier summary of low-permeability sandstones by Finley [29] titled Geology and Engineering Characteristics of Selected Low-Permeability Gas Sandstones: A National Survey.
-Considerably more geologic and engineering information now exists for the formations presented in the Finley report, and the atlas attempts to incorporate the latest publicly available literature on these and other gas-bearing formations in the United States.
+The Bureau Report of Investigations No. 211 summarizes geologic, engineering, and production information for 24 low-permeability, natural gas-bearing sandstone reservoirs in 13 basins in the United States.
+The 24 low-permeability formations in the report were selected either because they contain abundant natural gas reserves and resources or because the geologic and engineering data available for their characterization could apply to other, similar gas-bearing formations.
+This report updates an earlier summary of low-permeability sandstones by Finley titled Geology and Engineering Characteristics of Selected Low-Permeability Gas Sandstones: A National Survey.